SkillsFundingAgency/das-shared-packages/SFA.DAS.Elastic/README.md

 # SFA.DAS.Elastic

-A library to register a pre-configured [Elasticsearch .NET Client] with a [StructureMap] container.
+A library to help create a pre-configured [Elasticsearch .NET Client].
 The first time a `Nest.IElasticClient` dependency is resolved the following will be taken care of for you:

-* Singleton lifetime.
-* Connection pool setup (using `SingleNodeConnectionPool` as per Ops' current requirements).
+* Connection pool setup.
-* Automatic debug logging (using `SFA.DAS.NLog.Logger.ILog`).
+* Debug logging.
-* Automatic exception throwing (by default [Elasticsearch .NET Client] will not throw exceptions for unsuccessful HTTP requests to the server).
+* Exception throwing (by default [Elasticsearch .NET Client] will not throw exceptions for unsuccessful HTTP requests to the server).
 * Automatic index creation.

 ## Requirements